Glitchfiend/BiomesOPlenty/README.md

 If you want to **disable or add certain world generation features** in certain biomes, check out our guide for creating **biome configuration files**: https://github.com/Glitchfiend/BiomesOPlenty/wiki/Configuring-Biomes

-A list of the gems generated in our biomes may be found here: https://raw.githubusercontent.com/Glitchfiend/BiomesOPlenty/master/MC_BoP_ores_in_bop_biomes.pdf

 -----------------

  [<img src="http://i.creativecommons.org/l/by-nc-nd/3.0/88x31.png">](http://creativecommons.org/licenses/by-nc-nd/4.0/deed.en_US)